kliff9/New_Portfolio_Project_/README.md

 ## Technologies Used:

-◼ FarmerMotion -
+◼ FarmerMotion - A powerful production-ready library from Framer that can create different animation styles in the DOM as elements.

-◼ BootStrap -
+◼ BootStrap - Powerful, extensible, and feature-packed frontend toolkit.

 ◼ React. js - A JavaScript library for building user interfaces